mohamedyanis/bookstore/README.md

 * [x] Search specific bookm just enter qny information(Title, Year, Author or ISBN) and click on the "**Search entry**" button.
 * [x] Ability to add many books to the store, just enter all the information of the book and click on "**Add entry**" button.
 * [x] Ability to modify the book information by double click on the book, modify, and finally click on the "**Update selected**" button.
-* [x] You can also delete any book from the store, just selecte the book you wanna delete it and click on "**Delete Selected**".
+* [x] You can also delete any book from the store, just selecte the book you wanna delete it and click on "**Delete Selected**" button.

 # Thank _You_!
 Please :star: this repo to help us improve the quality.